Styling the Image Block

 Border Width

-Your style may or may not have a border around the outside edges of images.
+Your template may or may not have a border around the outside edges of images.

 If it does, you can remove the border or change its width.
 If it doesn't have a border, you can add one and select a width.